department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 #### CMS engineer steps
 - [ ] 6.
 CMS engineer bulk publishes the nodes and facility.
 - [ ] 7.
-CMS engineer edit facility node and remove `New facility` flag and save node.
+CMS engineer edits facility node by removing the `New facility` flag and saves the node.
 - [ ] 8.
 Let help desk know this has been done.
 - [ ] 9.
 CMS engineer updates the [CSV in Lighthouse](https://github.com/department-of-veterans-affairs/lighthouse-facilities/blob/master/facilities/src/main/resources/websites.csv) with the changed URL, creating a PR, tagging the Lighthouse team and linking to it in Slack with an @mention to a Lighthouse team member